Want to go to El Paredón, but not sure how to get here?

 Check out this quick guide to the easiest and best ways to make it down to the black sand, surf beach of El Paredón.
 (2023)

-El Paredon lies on the Pacific coast of Guatemala, roughly two hours from Antigua and three hours from Guatemala City.
-It is accessible via two different routes, either coming via land and the 30 minute dirt track ride or via boat, travelling down the canal till you arrive at the village from the Sipacate side.
-Here we will explain how to get to El Paredon, how much each route will cost and how to book the transport.
+El Paredón lies on the Pacific coast of Guatemala, roughly two hours from Antigua and three hours from Guatemala City.
+It is accessible via two different routes, either coming via land or via boat (travelling down the canal until you arrive at the community from the Sipacate side).
+Here we will explain how to get to El Paredón, how much each route will cost, and how to book the transport.

 There are several shuttle companies that service El Paredón from several other cities for about Q115 per trip.
 While you can easily find shuttles with varying prices (and potentially air conditioning) upon daytime arrival at the airport, here are two services that LCC volunteers use regularly.